In case of emergency, dial 9-1-1

 A vehicle with a green flashing light is a Volunteer Firefighter responding to an emergency call.
 Please safely move over to the right of the road to let them pass – you could be saving a life.

-A Message from Fire Chief Don Mitchell
+A Message from the Director of Emergency Services, Don Mitchell

 It gives me great pleasure to reassure the residents of Trent Lakes that when it comes to emergency situations your fire department is there for you.
 Trent Lakes Fire responds to fires, extrications, medical emergencies and rescue calls.
 We have four stations that are spaced throughout the community to serve you.
 Our equipment consists of: